Memorial Book Fair

 Reading

-On the occasion of the publication of the book One of the walls in my kitchen is cinnamon-colored of Sandra Albukrek (Lior edition, 2017).
+On the occasion of the publication of the book One of the walls in my kitchen is cinnamon-colored. from Sandra Albukrek (Lior edition, 2017).

-In the presence of Marie-Christine Varol, professor of Universities at Inalco.
+In the presence of Marie-Christine Varol, professor at INALCO.

 Dedication by Sandra Albukrek to the elevator space at the end of the reading.

-Florence-Prudhomme_Cahiers-de-MemoireAnnonciatia Mukamugema, survivor and author of the Notebook, This day that was not over (Kigali, 2014, ed.
+Florence-Prudhomme_Cahiers-de-MemoireAnnonciatia Mukamugema, survivor and author of the Notebook, This day that never ended (Kigali, 2014, ed.
 Classique Garnier, 2017.
 With the support of the Foundation for the Memory of the Shoah) and Florence Prudhomme, director of the work.

-Moscovici_910-jours Moscovici_Voyage-a-PitchipoiJean-Claude Moscovici, for his book Trip to Pitchipoi (The School of Leisure, 2016) and that of his surviving uncle Lazar Moscovici, 910 days in Auschwitz (editions of Le Retour, 2016).
+Moscovici_910-jours Moscovici_Voyage-a-PitchipoiJean-Claude Moscovici, for his book Trip to Pitchipoi (The School of Leisure, 2016) and that of his surviving uncle Lazar Moscovici, 910 days at Auschwitz (éditions du Retour, 2016).

 © Famille Taragano